 Qvalon Blog article content

-Partner contracts in companies can be in the hundreds.
-In this case, the question of compliance with treaty obligations becomes particularly relevant.
+There are scenarios when different vendors providing the same service, have separate performance parameters to fulfill as per their respective contracts.
+It can be tedious for an organization to ensure that all vendors show high compliance to their agreement.
+The situation will be unfathomable if the number of vendors exceeds a certain threshold.
 The obvious solution is to implement a system that can be used to monitor the partner network and provide partner companies with recommendations on how to improve their joint activities.
-All of this can be done with QVALON.
+All of this and more can be done with QVALON.

 Monitoring that benefits everyone

 One of the simplest and most convenient tools for monitoring any business process is checklist.
 Using them even in the classic tabular form provides a lot of information regarding the operational activities of the company.
 With QVALON, checklist efficiency increases multiple times due to quicker information flow and deeper insights.

 When QVALON is used to review partnerships, it benefits all the entities involved.
 After Burger King started reviewing the performance of contract-based cleaning companies with QVALON, the restaurant chain received better quality of work.
 The cleaning companies identified their own shortcomings and growth points which helped them fulfill expectations conveniently.
 The result is that Burger King now saves 9% on cleaning costs since association with QVALON.
 MODIS is another example, where the review of contract-based security companies via QVALON improved their efficiency.
 Eventually, MODIS now saves 7.5% on security costs, with a 5% reduction in in-store losses.

 For QVALON to effectively monitor partner networks and benefit all entities involved, its proper implementation is vital.

 For any system to provide the best results, it needs to be deployed in an accurate way.
 For QVALON, there are six convenient steps to be followed for its successful integration within the organization and its partner network.